Clifmak/Developer-Test/README.md

    6. To try other coordinates do the previous command but replace (1,3) with any other coordinates you want eg for coordinates (10,10) : python -c 'from no1 import closestEvents; closestEvents(10,10)'

-Please feel free to e-mail any questions to cmm9@williams.edu By Cliff Makanda, Williams College 18', Computer Science
+Please feel free to e-mail any questions to cmm9@williams.edu .

+Cliff Makanda, Williams College 18', Computer Science